6 min read Updated 18 May 2026

 I lie in bed calculating losses.
 I feel sick when I see my bank balance.
 I snap at everyone.
 I can't focus at work.
 I dread waking up because the first thought is always the same.

-The 4 mental health impacts of gambling
+The four mental-health impacts of gambling

-Constant worry about money, fear of being found out, heart racing before checking the bank app.
-Gambling-related anxiety often becomes generalized — spreading to work, relationships, and health.
+AnxietyConstant worry about money, fear of being found out, heart racing before checking the bank app.
+Gambling-related anxiety often generalises — bleeding into work, relationships and health.

-Hopelessness, guilt, shame, loss of interest in everything.
-The cycle of losing and lying produces deep self-hatred.
-You stop believing things can improve.
+DepressionHopelessness, guilt, shame, loss of interest in everything.
+The losing-then-lying cycle produces deep self-hatred.
+You stop believing things can change.

-The brain won’t switch off — replaying bets, calculating what you owe, imagining the next win.
-Sleep deprivation worsens anxiety and impairs decision-making, fueling more gambling.
+InsomniaThe brain won't switch off — replaying bets, calculating what you owe, imagining the next win.
+Sleep deprivation worsens anxiety and impairs decision-making, which fuels more gambling.

-When debt feels insurmountable, shame unbearable, and every exit blocked — some people see no way out.
-Problem gamblers have the highest suicide rate of any addiction group.
-This is not weakness.
-This is a medical emergency that requires immediate help.
+Suicidal thoughtsWhen debt feels insurmountable, shame unbearable and every exit blocked, some people see no way out.
+Problem gambling is consistently linked to markedly elevated suicide risk across multiple national health studies.
+This is not weakness — it's a medical emergency that requires immediate help.

 Why gambling makes mental health worse